ultrajson/ultrajson/README.md

 python -m pip install ujson
 ```

+## Project status

+> [!WARNING]
+> UltraJSON's architecture is fundamentally ill-suited to making changes without
+> risk of introducing new security vulnerabilities.
+As a result, this library
+> has been put into a *maintenance-only* mode.
+Support for new Python versions
+> will be added and critical bugs and security issues will still be
+> fixed but all other changes will be rejected.
+Users are encouraged to migrate
+> to [orjson](https://pypi.org/project/orjson/) which is both much faster and
+> less likely to introduce a surprise buffer overflow vulnerability in the
+> future.

 ## Usage

 May be used as a drop in replacement for most other JSON parsers for Python: